Why is my stone walkway mud

 How do I prevent my stone walkway from getting muddy?

-When should I call a professional for a muddy stone walkway?
+Can I pressure wash a muddy stone walkway?

 Connect with certified professionals in your area